mikaheino/python-powerbi-refresh-trigger/README.md

 ## Contributing

-Please contribute new versions this code repository
+Please contribute new versions into this code repository

 ## Versioning